-Cats also seem to have the ability to convene with spirits and ghosts, entities in the ethereal sphere where the finely-tuned Aquarian nervous system appears to reside as the corporeal Aquarian tunes out in front of you.
+Cats also seem to have the ability to convene with spirits and ghosts, entities in the ethereal sphere where the finely-tuned Aquarian nervous system appears to reside as the corporeal Aquarian in front of you tunes out.

 Whiskers on cats are like antennas, conduits of radio impulses, very Uranian (Uranus rules Aquarius).

 Cats can be very affectionate but most seem to have an on-off switch, much like Aquarius.
-Cats also don’t drool with expression, like another common house pet that is allowed to accompany its owner to the park.
+Cats also don’t drool with expression, like another common house pet that is allowed to accompany its owner to the park (correction: cats do drool 9/17/2022).
 Aquarians are rarely caught drooling with expression.